Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Introduction

 \subsection{A survey of the field}

-Tomorrow's man will step into a world that is inundated with what we call today ``sensors.''
+Tomorrow's man will step into a world that is inundated with what we today call ``sensors.''
 Fields of sensors will count him as he steps onto the street, as he drives his hover car, and when he steps onto the battlefield.
 Tiny sensors will precisely read his DNA.
 Other sensors will tirelessly count the pesticide molecules on his vegetables.
 Sensors of all sorts will appear to read his mind, returning data to him just when he needs it.
 These same sensors will feed smart algorithms working to improve traffic flow, crop development, and battlefield awareness \cite{estrin02}.
 But before this world can exist for our everyman to experience, much work needs to be done.

 The study of sensor networks is nascent, and the fundamentals are still being developed.
-There are many different problems which need to be solved.
-There are research groups working on networking, communication, and signal processing algorithms to connect individual sensors into working, collaborative sensor fields using minimal computing resources and energy (\cite{boulis03}, \cite{fang03}, \cite{guibas02}, \cite{li02}, amongst many others).
-Another team is working on monitoring and making sense of data coming off real world sensor fields with broken and malfunctioning sensors \cite{zhao03}.
+There are many active research areas in this exciting new field.
+There are open problems related to networking, communication, and the signal processing algorithms used to connect individual sensors into working, collaborative sensor fields using minimal computing resources and energy ( \cite{boulis03,fang03,guibas02,li02}, amongst many others).
+Another important open problem is how to monitor and make sense of the large amounts of data coming off real world sensor fields with broken and malfunctioning sensors \cite{zhao03}.
 And finally, complete mathematical theories for target enumeration and tracking via fields of sensors are just starting to be developed.

 The problem of interest here is \emph{target enumeration}: given the return of a sensor field, how best to fuse the data from the individual sensors so as to count the total number of unique targets being picked up by the sensor field.